-46. Termination of Employment
+48. Termination of Employment

-- 46.1 The employment of a part-time employee under this sub-Clause may be terminated in line with this Agreement. - 46.2 Any termination entitlements payable while an employee is working parttime, or full-time after transferring from part-time work, under this subclause, will be calculated by referring to the full-time rate of pay at the time of termination.
-All service as a full-time employee will qualify the employee for a termination entitlement based on the period of fulltime employment and all service as a part-time employee on a pro-rata basis.
+- 48.1 The employment of a part-time employee under this sub-Clause may be terminated in line with this Agreement. - 48.2 Any termination entitlements payable while an employee is working part-time, or full-time after transferring from part-time work, under this sub- clause, will be calculated by referring to the full-time rate of pay at the time of termination.
+All service as a full-time employee will qualify the employee for a termination entitlement based on the period of full- time employment and all service as a part-time employee on a prorata basis.

-47. Communication during Parental Leave
+49. Communication during Parental Leave

-- 47.1 Council will take steps to ensure that an employee on parental leave will be informed if a definite decision has been made to introduce significant change.
-Council will discuss with an employee any major effect the change will have on the status or responsibility level of the position they held before starting parental leave. - 47.2 Council will support employees on parental leave to stay connected with their workplace and assist with their transition back to work.
-Keeping in Touch
+- Keeping in touch allows an employee to remain connected to their workplace if they wish and also helps with transitioning back to work.
+It is important that people on Parental Leave are not disadvantaged in relation to access to professional development/workplace opportunities.
+It is also recognised that people on Parental Leave may prefer to focus on personal time with their family. - 49.1 Council will take steps to ensure that an employee on parental leave will be informed if a definite decision has been made to introduce significant change.
+Council will discuss with an employee any major effect the change will have on the status or responsibility level of the position they held before starting parental leave.

-Days provide an opportunity for employees to keep in touch with their workplace and employment while on a period of parental leave.

-- 47.2.1 Employees on parental leave will be entitled one (1) paid Keeping in Touch Day equivalent to their normal working day prior to taking parental leave.
-An employee who performs a work activity on a Keeping in Touch Day is entitled to payment in accordance with their contract of employment. - 47.2.2 An employee on parental leave shall be eligible for Keeping in Touch Days in accordance with the Paid Parental Leave Act 2010, provided that: - The employee and the relevant Manager agree on the work activities to be undertaken on the day or part of a day; - The day is not within 42 days of the date of birth or placement of the child to which the period of leave relates, if requested.
+- 49.2 Council will support employees on parental leave to stay connected with their workplace and assist with their transition back to work.
+Keeping in Touch Days provide an opportunity for employees to keep in touch with their workplace and employment while on a period of parental leave. - 49.2.1 Employees on parental leave will be entitled to up to five (5) paid Keeping in Touch Days equivalent to their normal working days prior to taking parental leave.
+An employee who performs a work activity on a Keeping in Touch Day is entitled to payment in accordance with their contract of employment. - 49.2.2 An employee on parental leave shall be eligible for Keeping in Touch Days in accordance with the Paid Parental Leave Act 2010, provided that: - The employee and the relevant Section Manager agree on the work activities to be undertaken on the day or part of a day; - II.
+The day is not within 42 days of the date of birth or placement of the child to which the period of leave relates, if requested.

-48 Pre-natal Leave
+50. Pre-natal Leave

-- 48.1 A female employee, who presents a medical certificate from a doctor stating that she is pregnant, will have access to paid prenatal leave of eight hours per pregnancy to enable the employee to attend routine medical appointments associated with the pregnancy. - 48.2 An employee, who presents a medical certificate from a doctor stating that the employee's spouse is pregnant, will have access to paid prenatal leave of four hours per pregnancy to enable the employee to attend routine medical appointments associated with the pregnancy. - 48.3 The relevant work team will be flexible enough to allow such employees to ability to leave work and return on the same day.
+- 50.1 An employee, who presents a medical certificate from a doctor stating that they are pregnant, will have access to paid prenatal leave of eight hours per pregnancy to enable the employee to attend routine medical appointments associated with the pregnancy. - 50.2 An employee, who presents a medical certificate from a doctor stating that the employee's spouse is pregnant, will have access to paid prenatal leave of four hours per pregnancy to enable the employee to attend routine medical appointments associated with the pregnancy. - 50.3 The relevant work team will be flexible enough to allow such employees to ability to leave work and return on the same day.